-This Plan provides certain managers an opportunity to earn an annual cash incentive bonus.
-Although the amount of such incentive bonus actually paid to a manager is determined by the Committee in its sole discretion, it is generally based on Company, business unit, and individual performance against established targets during the previous year.
+The Company provides certain managers an opportunity to earn an annual cash incentive bonus.
+Although the amount of such incentive bonus actually paid to a manager is determined by the Committee in its sole discretion, it is generally based on Company, business unit, and/or individual performance against established targets during the previous year.
 Target bonus opportunities are established as a percentage of base salary.
-For 2012, the Committee reaffirmed its prior determination that the senior management team, consisting of the CEO and approximately seven to nine top executives working most closely with him (which includes all the NEOs), would not receive an annual cash incentive bonus, but should instead be granted the MPP and APP performance awards described below.
-Participation in the Annual Cash Incentive Plan was limited to approximately 400 managers worldwide.
+For 2013, the Committee adhered to its prior practice of excluding the senior management team (consisting of the CEO and approximately seven to nine top executives working most closely to him, including all the NEOs), from the annual cash incentive bonus.
+Instead, the senior management team is granted the MPP and APP Performance Awards identified below.
+Participation in the annual cash incentive bonus program was limited to approximately 375 managers worldwide.

 Under the Annual Incentive Plan, a bonus at the targeted level is paid only if the Committee determines that the performance levels that it considers appropriate for the particular year have been achieved.
 Lesser cash incentives may be paid if such performance levels are not achieved, and larger incentives will be paid if performance exceeds such levels.
 Threshold performance levels are also established.
 Performance below the threshold levels generally results in no bonus being earned.
 Maximum performance levels are also established.
-The threshold, target, and maximum performance levels are set based on the operating plan approved by the Board of Directors.
+The threshold, target and maximum performance levels are set based on the operating plan approved by the Board of Directors.

-APP and MPP Performance Awards
+Performance Awards

-Performance Awards are granted to the senior management team only (which includes both executive officers and nonofficers, and all of the NEOs) pursuant to the Company's 2011 Incentive Plan.
-They are designed to award performance.
+Performance Awards are granted pursuant to the Company's 2011 Incentive Plan to the senior management team only (which includes both executive officers and non-officers).
+These awards are designed to reward performance.
 In granting Performance Awards, the Committee considers (1) the alignment between the performance goals and the Company's business objectives, (2) advice from its executive compensation consultant regarding the total value of the awards as a percentage of total direct compensation, as well as the ideal frequency of various award outcomes, and (3) the amounts of Performance Awards actually earned in prior years.

-The performance period for the 2012 APP Performance Awards was the 2012 fiscal year.
-Each award entitled the recipient to receive between 0% and 200% of the target award, initially denominated as a dollar figure, based on the extent to which he or she attained certain performance goals during 2012.
-Once determined, the awards were to be paid out in full in a ratio of 60% cash and 40% stock in March 2013 using the average share price for the first 10 days in January 2013 to determine the number of shares to be issued.
-The performance period for the 2012 MPP Performance Awards runs from January 1, 2012, through December 31, 2014.
-Each MPP Performance Award entitles the recipient to receive between 0% and 200% of the target cash and target share awards stated in the award agreement, based on the extent to which he or she attained certain cumulative performance goals at the end of the three-year performance period.
-Once determined, the awards will be paid out in full in cash and stock in early 2015.
+The performance period for the short-term performance incentive award was the 2013 fiscal year.
+This annual performance period award (the "APP Performance Award") entitled the recipient to receive between 0% and 200% of the target award, initially denominated as a dollar figure, based on the extent to which he or she attained certain performance goals during 2013.
+Once determined, the awards were paid out in full in a ratio of 60% cash and 40% stock in March 2014, using the average share price for the first 10 days in January 2014 to determine the number of shares to be issued.
+The performance period for the long-term performance incentive award runs from January 1, 2013 through December 31, 2015.
+This multi-year performance period award (the "MPP Performance Award") entitles the recipient to receive between 0% and 200% of the cash and share award targets stated in the award agreement, based on the extent to which he or she attains certain cumulative performance goals at the end of the three-year performance period.
+Once determined, the awards will be paid out in full in cash and stock in early 2016.

 When establishing performance goals for all performance-based incentive compensation, the Committee intends that there be a rather high probability that threshold levels would be met, and a rather low probability that maximum levels would be met.
-The performance measurement metrics and goals for 2012 performance-based incentive compensation program were drawn from management's 2012 operating plan approved by the Board of Directors.
+The performance measurement metrics and goals for 2013 performance-based incentive compensation program were drawn from the 2013 operating plan approved by the Board of Directors.